 In the very same year of the formation of the J.B.
 Clark syndicate, there came another man upon the scene also hoping to dominate the Australian Turf.
 He would be the syndicate’s greatest rival during its brief reign, and, after its premature demise, would assume the undisputed mantle of Australia’s leading owner.
 The man in question was William Robert (W.R.)
-Wilson, and from the time of his acquisition of the St Albans Stud in early 1890 until his death in May 1900 he came to dominate racing in this land in a manner that rivalled the Hon.
-James White at the peak of his fame and has never been equalled in all the years since.
+Wilson, and from the time of his acquisition of the St Albans Stud in early 1890 until his death in May 1900, he came to dominate racing in this land in a manner that rivalled the Hon.
+James White when at the peak of his fame, and has never been equalled in all the years since.

 Such was the early promise shown by Stromboli, Corvette and company that in September 1890 the J.B.
 Clark confederacy decided it wanted more.
 Even before most of that initial batch of Kirkham youngsters had sported silk, the syndicate transacted with Mrs White to acquire the following season’s yearlings as well.
 The price was 500 guineas apiece.
 So, it was to be double or quits!
 Included in this second job lot were three likely colts by Chester viz.
 Camoola, out of Copra, a sister to the two A.J.C.
 Derby winners, Navigator and Trident; Autonomy, a magnificent half-brother to Bungebah, subsequent winner of the 1890 A.J.C.
 Epsom and 1891 V.R.C.
 Newmarket Handicaps; and Warpaint, a full brother in blood to Abercorn.